The reason we build products is quite simple: to solve a problem for our end users.

 If we’ve established one thing, it’s that customer feedback is the engine that powers great products.
 Great products deliver great experiences.
 And great experiences attract, engage, and retain your customers.

 Most importantly, given how important is to your business’s growth, how do you build a feedback engine that helps you keep collecting customer feedback so that you can maintain excellent customer relationships and keep developing your product on autopilot?

 Here are 11 actionable channels and tips you can leverage to gather customer feedback faster and more efficiently.

-In the age of Intercom messages that get replied in 3 days, it’s no longer enough to just have a live chat bubble on your website.
+In the age of Intercom messages that get replied to in 3 days, it’s no longer enough to just have a live chat bubble on your website.
 Ensure there’s always someone available to reply in the shortest possible time.

 Net Promoter Score isn’t just an overview of how awesome —or not—your customers think your product is.
 Modern NPS tools are built to enable customers to throw light on their ratings and what exactly you could do to offer them a more fulfilling experience.

 Facebook, Twitter, (and recently) LinkedIn have all adopted polls that enable you to quiz users and get their feedback in seconds.